msembinelli/solidity-boilerplate/README.md

 ## Deploying contract to a public ethereum network
 Please copy/rename `config.template.yml` to `config.yml` and populate with your HDWalletProvider settings.

+A url + token can be provided by https://infura.io/.

 You can deploy with `node deploy.js`.